gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 - The [Google authentication integration](../../../integration/google.md) must
   be enabled in GitLab at the instance level.
 If that's not the case, ask your administrator to enable it.
-- Your Google account must be associated with your GitLab one.
-If you haven't done this already, you will be asked in the **Cluster** page.
 - Your associated Google account must have the right privileges to manage clusters on GKE.
 - You must have Master [permissions] in order to be able to access the **Cluster** page.

 If all of the above requirements are met, you can proceed to add a new cluster.

-TIP: **Tip:**
-Check your existing connected accounts by navigating to your account's settings under the **Account > Social sign-in** section.

 ## Adding a cluster